brown-palm/AntGPT/README.md

 ```

 # Getting Started
-Our codebase consists of two part the transformer based experiments and the language model based experiments.
-Implementation of each modules are located in the `transformer_models` folder and `llm_models` folder respectively.
+Our codebase consists of three parts: the transformer experiments, the GPT experiments, and the Llama2 experiments.
+Implementation of each modules are located in the `transformer_models` folder, `GPT_models`, and `Llama2_models` folder respectively.

 ### Transformer Experiments